Did Jesus Christ promise believers that upon their deaths, they would receive mansions in heaven?

 Some claim that “My Father’s house” refers to heaven.
 That Jesus was going to prepare a place there for the disciples—and, by extension, for all believers.
 But by examining Christ’s words and their context, we will see that He meant something quite different!

-The key to unlocking Jesus’ intent lies with His conclusion: “I will come again and receive you to Myself; that where I am, there you may be also.”
+A primary key to unlocking Jesus’ intent lies with His conclusion: “I will come again and receive you to Myself; that where I am, there you may be also.”

 Don’t be misled by the relatively recent doctrine of the rapture.
 The Bible does not teach that Jesus’ second coming is only a “grab and go” to snatch the saints off to heaven.
 Everything prophesied in the Old Testament and reiterated in the New Testament affirms that when He comes, He stays.